microsoft/BotFramework-Composer/docs/bfcomposer-intro-draft.md

 ## Language understanding (LU)

-Language understanding is a core component of Bot Framework Composer, allowing developers and conversation designers to train language understanding directly in the context of editing a dialog.
+Language understanding is a core component of BF Composer, allowing developers and conversation designers to train language understanding directly in the context of editing a dialog.

 As dialogs are edited in the designer, developers can continuously add to their bot's natural language capabilities through a simple markdown-like format that makes it easy to define new intents and provide sample utterances.